zhenry9/mammoth-timers-guide/doc/source/reference/icr-reference.rst

 In Olympic Winter Games and FIS World Championships all communications and timing connections between Start and Finish must be assured by fixed wiring.

-611.2 Timing Equipment
+:611.2 Timing Equipment:
 	For all events in the FIS Calendar, electronic timers, start gates and photocells homologated by the FIS must be used.
 A list of these approved	devices will be published.
 Races using timing equipment other than those on the homologated FIS list will not be considered for FIS points.
 Specifications and procedures for timing are more fully described in a separate FIS Timing Booklet.

-611.2.1 Electric Timing
+611.2.1
+	:Electric Timing:
 		For all international competitions, FIS World Cup, FIS Continental Cups and FIS competitions, two synchronised electronically isolated timing systems operating in time-of-day must be used.
-One system will be designated system A (main system), the other system B (back-up system) prior to the beginning of the race.
+One system will be designated system A (main system), the other system B (back-up system)prior to the beginning of the race.
 Only exception for Parallel competitions, on Level 2, 3 and 4 where no system B is required.
 Time of day times must be immediately and automatically sequentially recorded on printed strips at the maximum precision of the timing device according to the requirements for homologation.
 The final result is calculated by subtracting the start time from the finish time for each skier’s run and is then expressed to 1/100th (0.01) precision by truncating the calculated net time on course.
 All times used for the final result must be from system A. If there is a failure of system A, a calculated net time from system B must be used following the same procedure as set out in art.
 611.3.2.1.
 It is not permitted to substitute time-of-day times from system B for use with system A for the purpose of net time calculations.
 For all events, system A must be connected to its respective start gate contact.
 System B must be separately connected to another electronically isolated start gate contact.
 Refer to the FIS Timing Booklet for more details regarding cabling and complete wiring descriptions, diagrams and start gate installations.
 All timing equipment and technical installation should be set up or protected in such a way that danger to the competitors is avoided where possible.
 Synchronisation of the timing systems must occur as close as possible to the scheduled start for the first run of the day.
-Synchronisation of all 53 systems must be maintained throughout each run.
+Synchronisation of all systems must be maintained throughout each run.
 Timers must not be resynchronised during any run.

-611.2.1.1 Start Gate
+611.2.1.1
-The start gate must have separate electronically isolated switch contacts for triggering the start inputs of both system A & B.
-If a start gate or start wand requires replacement during a run, it must be replaced with identical equipment in the same position 611.2.1.2 Photocells
+	**Start Gate** The start gate must have separate electronically isolated switch contacts for triggering the start inputs of both system A & B. If a start gate or start wand requires replacement during a run, it must be replaced with identical equipment in the same position

+611.2.1.2 Photocells
 For all events, there must be two photocell system(s) homologated by the FIS installed at the finish line.
 One is connected to system A. The other is